Breaking Boredom Project: Participants

 Hani Mahfouz; graduated from the faculty of Fine Arts in Alexandria in 1988.
 In 1997, he founded h|m|d studio.
 Hani lives and works in Cairo.

-Ahmed Foula (Curator of the project); graduated from the Architecture department of the Faculty of Fine Arts, Alexandria University in 2001.
+Adrien Foula (Curator of the project); graduated from the Architecture department of the Faculty of Fine Arts, Alexandria University in 2001.
 He started his career as a graphic designer with the publicity campaign of "Roaming Inner Landscapes" event, which was held in Alexandria in February 2003.
 Since then; he designed several campaigns for many artistic events in Egypt and in the Arab region, as well as visual identities for a number of culture and art spaces.
 Foula currently lives and works in Cairo as a freelance graphic designer.